Kangiriyanka/joe-farah/src/pages/projects/choreobuilder.md

 ## Why?

 When I was living in Japan, I was given precious opportunities to perform in festivals and community events in the <a href="https://en.wikipedia.org/wiki/Kihoku,_Mie" class="secondary-a"> town </a> I was living in.<sup class="secondary-a" href="#footnotes" >1.</sup>.
 Whenever I create a choreography for a tune, I split the audio in parts and write notes on my iPad on what moves or transitions I can do.
-My motivation with ChoreoBuilder was to streamline this process.
+My motivation with ChoreoBuilder was to help performers streamline this process.